xinshitn/nextPls-doc/source/en/index.html.md

 ### 2.Encrypting body part with the CEK

->An example of encrypting the body:
+>An example of encrypting the body (Example in Java):

 ```json
   {
     "Example":"Please move to java"
   }
 ```
 ```shell
     Please find the example in java
 ```
 ```java
     public class example{
         public static void main(String[] args){